encode/django-rest-framework/docs/api-guide/pagination.md

 Pagination is only performed automatically if you're using the generic views or viewsets.
 If you're using a regular `APIView`, you'll need to call into the pagination API yourself to ensure you return a paginated response.
 See the source code for the `mixins.ListModelMixin` and `generics.GenericAPIView` classes for an example.

+Pagination can be turned off by setting the pagination class to `None`.

 ## Setting the pagination style

 The default pagination style may be set globally, using the `DEFAULT_PAGINATION_CLASS` settings key.
 For example, to use the built-in limit/offset pagination, you would do: